catalyzeio/policies/source/sections/approved_tools_policy.md

-# Approved Tools Policy
+# Approved Tools PolicyD

 Bind utilizes a suite of approved software tools for internal use by workforce members.
 These software tools are either self-hosted, with security managed by Bind, or they are hosted by a Subcontractor with appropriate business associate agreements in place to preserve data integrity.
 Use of other tools requires approval from Bind leadership.

 ## List of Approved Tools

 * **Dropbox**.
-Dropbox is used for storage of files and sharing of files with Partners and Customers.
+Dropbox is used for storage of filesDD and sharing of files with Partners and Customers.

 * **Notion**.
 Notion is used for internal wiki collaboration.